-There are no long-term effects from norovirus, even in pregnant people, children and the elderly.
+There are no long-term effects from Norovirus, even in pregnant women, children and the elderly.
 If you require medical advice, you should telephone your GP's office rather than going in, to avoid spreading the virus further.

 Norovirus can't be treated, but there are certain steps you can take to regain control over your condition and make the experience less uncomfortable.